-Audit Procedures Audit findings and conclusions

-We obtained an understanding of the IT processes related to the IT applications of the PCC and CC.
+Audit Procedures Audit findings and conclusions We obtained an understanding of the IT processes related to the IT applications of the PCC and CC.
 The PCC and CC have 2 relevant IT applications (Oracle and POCASO) for the purposes of our ISA 315 risk assessment.
 We perform procedures to determine if there are typical controls missing or control deficiencies identified.
 After determining which process is applicable to each relevant IT application, we review the applicable processes for each IT application.
+No significant issues were identified in our review of the processes, including the design and implementation effectiveness of relevant controls around the financial statement close process.
+We have not tested the operation of any controls through this review.
 When we identify controls relevant to the audit that are application controls or IT-dependent manual controls where we do not gain assurance substantively, we perform additional procedures.